Signage and furniture

 At least twice a day, the university is cleaning bathrooms and disinfecting high touch-point areas, including door handles, faucets, handrails and other commonly touched surfaces in high-traffic areas.

-For more information on cleaning schedules and supplies, visit Workplace.
+See below for more information on cleaning schedules and supplies.

-As part of safe return-to-campus plans, return-to-campus PPE safety kits are being provided to students, faculty and staff at no cost.
+PPE safety kits are provided to students, faculty and staff at no cost.
 The kits include one disposable mask, two reusable masks, a thermometer, disinfectant wipes and hand sanitizer.

 Students living in residence halls received their kits when they moved in.
 Regional campuses have also received thousands of kits for students, faculty and staff.